 And those are just the reported rats caught in traps.
 More have been sighted.
 They are from all parts of the island: west, mid, and east end.
 Photos of the rats that have been caught show them to be huge, plausibly due to feeding on garbage and/or compost or perhaps pet food, birdseed or bait that wasn’t safely stored.

 Everybody on Savary has to take some responsibility for this problem.
 Don’t give rats handouts at your compost, or sleeping quarters in your sheds or under structures.
 To learn more about keeping rats and rodents out of your cabin, download this comprehensive manual PDF at bit.ly/Rodent-Manual

 Do you have numbers to report?
 It will help us all if we share information about rat numbers and locations.
 Drop us an email if the rats are in your neighbourhood: email@example.com

 The 3 new ASIC sub-committees that were formed after the AGM have all officially met and discussed their ideas.
 Each sub-committee has a lot of work to do and we will report on specific plans and goals as they come up.

 Opportunities for grant funding will be explored by the sub-committees for the community hall and pedestrian/bike corridor, so they’ll be looking to our local government for advice.

 Please drop us a line if you have any thoughts or ideas on these projects.
 You never know where an idea will lead.

 Now there’s a great solution.
 For only $20 you can give someone a view of Savary that will help get them through the winter.

-There’s only about a dozen left.
-They are $20 each and are available from your ASIC Directors, the Lund Water Taxi office, or contact us by email email@example.com so we can figure out how to get one to you.
+Contact us by email at firstname.lastname@example.org so we can figure out how to get one to you.